 When you are sick or injured, you may have an urgent care need.
 An urgent care need is one that requires prompt medical attention, but is not a medical emergency.
 If you think you may need urgent care, call the appropriate appointment or advice nurse number at a Plan facility.
-Please refer to the Provider Directory on www.kp.org for advice nurse and Plan facility phone numbers.
-A Plan provider will determine if care can be provided at home or in an urgent care center.
-Call 303-338-4545 or toll-free 800-218-1059 (TTY 711) for advice, 24 hours a day, seven days a week.
-For an appointment, call your PCP's office.
-Visit kp.org/postal to find locations and hours of accessibility for a designated Plan urgent care center.
+Please refer to the Guidebook for advice nurse and Plan facility phone numbers.

-Emergencies outside our service area
+Emergencies outside our service area: